Opening Hours Open 7 days a week

-Apply for Naturalisation as a British Citizen after ILR/Settled Status
+Naturalisation as a British Citizen after ILR/Settled Status - Priority Service for a Decision Within 30 Working Days

 Naturalisation is the legal process through which individuals who are not born British citizens can acquire British citizenship.
 Applying for naturalisation as a British Citizen becomes an option once you have been granted Indefinite Leave to Remain (ILR) in the UK and meet the additional eligibility criteria outlined in the British Nationality Act 1981.
-This pathway, following the grant of ILR, is the most common route individuals take to attain British citizenship in the United Kingdom.
+This pathway, following the grant of Indefinite Leave to Remain (ILR), is the most common route individuals take to attain British citizenship in the United Kingdom.

-The application for naturalisation as a British Citizen is submitted to the Home Office UKVI by completing the AN application form.
+The application for naturalisation as a British Citizen is submitted to the Home Office UKVI by completing the Naturalisation application form online.
 However, it's essential to understand that the decision to grant naturalisation rests with the Home Secretary, as outlined in Section 6 of the British Nationality Act 1981.
 The Home Secretary holds the discretion to issue a certificate of naturalisation to individuals of full age and capacity if satisfied that they meet the requirements specified in Schedule 1 of the Act.

 Becoming a British citizen through naturalisation is a significant milestone for many individuals who have made the United Kingdom their home.